-Alternatively, you can contact the Research and Development Department at ResearchOffice@uhd.nhs.uk or 0300 019 8500.
+Alternatively, you can contact the Research and Development Department at:

 Will my taking part in the study be kept confidential?

 Yes.
 All information which is collected about you during the course of the research will be kept confidential within the research team.